- Home

 The average that you achieve on the 2000-level courses listed in the Admission Requirements for the module(s) that you request during Intent to Register is the average that is used to determine your eligibility for Year 3 BMSc and the module(s) you requested during ITR.
 A minimum mark of 80% is not required in each of these 2000-level courses and the marks that you achieve in optional courses are not included in this average.

-If you are in Medical Sciences 2 and you satisfy the conditions for assured admission (which includes a minimum average of 80% on the 2000-level courses listed in the Admission Requirements of the module(s) you requested), then you are guaranteed a spot in Year 3 BMSc (but not the module that you request).
+If you are in Medical Sciences 2 and you satisfy the conditions for assured admission (which includes a minimum average of 80% on the 2000-level courses listed in the Admission Requirements of the module(s) you requested), then you are guaranteed a spot in Year 3 BMSc (but not the module that you request) AND will be considered for the limited number of spots in the Honours Specialization modules before students from the competitive pool.

-If you are in Medical Sciences 2 and do not satisfy the conditions for assured admission, then you will be considered for admission to Year 3 BMSc as long as you satisfy the conditions for admission from the competitive pool (which includes a miniumum average of 75% on the 2000-level courses listed in the Admission Requirements requirements of the module(s) you requested).
+If you are in Medical Sciences 2 and do not satisfy the conditions for assured admission, then you will be considered for admission to Year 3 BMSc as an applicant from the competitive pool and will need to satisfy the conditions for admission from the competitive pool (which includes a miniumum average of 75% on the 2000-level courses listed in the Admission Requirements requirements of the module(s) you requested).
 Do not panic - see below.

-If you are not registered in Medical Sciences 2, then you are not guaranteed a spot in Year 3 BMSc even if you satisfy the conditions for admission from the competitive pool (which includes a miniumum average of 75% on the 2000-level courses listed in the Admission Requirements requirements of the module(s) you requested).
+If you are not registered in Medical Sciences 2, then you are considered an applicant from the competitive pool and are not guaranteed a spot in Year 3 BMSc even if you satisfy the conditions for admission from the competitive pool (which includes a miniumum average of 75% on the 2000-level courses listed in the Admission Requirements requirements of the module(s) you requested).
 Do not panic - see below.

-No, failing a course in second year (or in the summer after second year) means that you will NOT be admitted to Year 3 BMSc.
+No, not if the failed course is in second year or the summer after second year.
 You cannot repeat second year and re-apply to the BMSc Program since students have to be admitted to the BMSc Program directly after second year.

 How to Submit your ITR

-How to Submit your ITR for Year 3
+How to submit your ITR for Year 3 BMSc

 *Watch Kathy Boon's video* from a few years ago about how to submit an ITR and then look at the information below.